Kitchen Cabinet Painting in Southampton

 Get My Free Quote

-Get a free quote for your kitchen cabinet repaint
+Get your free kitchen cabinet painting quote

 Kitchen Cabinet Painting Costs in Southampton

-Number of Doors and Fronts
+Number of Doors

 A medium kitchen with 15 to 20 doors costs considerably less than a large kitchen with 25 or more units and an island.
+Medium kitchen (15 to 20 doors and drawer fronts): £900 to £1,600 for doors, drawer fronts, and visible carcasses.

 Material and Condition